dlang/DIPs/DIPs/DIP1xxx-rn.md

 ### Interaction with unions

-Unions may not have fields that define a copy constructor.
+If an `union S` has fields that define a copy constructor, whevener an object of type `S` is initialized by copy, an error will be issued.
+The same rule applies to overlapped fields (anonymous unions).

 ## Breaking Changes and Deprecations